Schedule

 Weaving common threads in rural relationship-building: Lessons from Conche

-• Sara Langer (Transdisciplinary Sustainability Studies, Grenfell Campus), and
+• Sara Langer (Transdisciplinary Sustainability Studies, Grenfell Campus)

 • Joan Simmonds (French Shore Interpretation Centre)